Mobile-VideoGPT: Fast and Accurate Model for Mobile Video Understanding: Experiments

-We provide a detailed comparison of our models in terms of both speed and accuracy with previous methods in Table~\ref{tab:video-bench}.
-For efficiency, we compare total parameters, operating input resolution, number of input frames, and model throughput.
-The throughput is measured as tokens per second with a batch size of 1 on a single GPU.

-Overall, our Mobile-VideoGPT-0.5B variant performs comparably to LLaVA-OneVision~\cite{li2024llava} while being twice as fast (45.9 tokens/sec vs. 22.7 tokens/sec for LLaVA-OneVision-0.5B).
-Similarly, our 1.5B variant achieves results close to the recently released LLaVA-Mini-8B~\cite{llavamini} while running up to 9$\times$ faster (41.0 tokens/sec vs. 4.6 tokens/sec for LLaVA-Mini-8B).
+We provide a detailed comparison of our models in terms of speed and accuracy with recent methods in Tab.~\ref{tab:video-bench}.
+For efficiency, we compare total parameters, input resolution, number of input frames, and throughput.
+Overall, our Mobile-VideoGPT-0.5B variant performs comparably to LLaVA-OneVision~\cite{li2024llava} while being twice as fast (45.9 vs. 22.7 tokens/sec for LLaVA-OneVision-0.5B).
+Similarly, our 1.5B variant achieves results close to the recently released LLaVA-Mini-8B~\cite{llavamini} while running up to 9$\times$ faster (41.0 vs. 4.6 tokens/sec for LLaVA-Mini-8B).
 These results demonstrate the advantages of our architectural design and training approach, enabling strong performance while maintaining efficiency.
 On~ActivityNet-QA, our 0.5B model achieves 51.6\% accuracy, outperforming LLaVA-OneVision-0.5B by 1.1\%.
-Our 1.5B model achieves a score of 54.4\%, surpassing LLaVA-Mini-8B by 2.1\% and coming just 0.9\% behind the closed-source Gemini-1.5-Flash.
+Our 1.5B model achieves a score of 54.4\%, surpassing LLaVA-Mini-8B by 2.1\% and InternVL-2.5-2B by 0.3\%, and coming just 0.9\% behind the closed-source Gemini-1.5-Flash.
 Since ActivityNet-QA focuses on activity understanding in videos, the presence of the video encoder enables our model to capture rich temporal dependencies, leading to strong performance on activity-centric benchmarks.
 Although our model is not explicitly designed for long videos, our models still achieve competitive results on the long-video MLVU benchmark, highlighting the effectiveness of our dual-encoder design.
+Notably, the recently introduced InternVL2.5-2B achieves marginally higher average performance than Mobile-VideoGPT-1.5B.
+However, our model uses 30\% fewer parameters with 2$\times$ higher throughput.